CV & Resume Keywords

 • Designed and negotiated comprehensive employee benefits package, including health insurance, life insurance, and long-term disability, to realize significant cost savings.

-• Developed regional specialty with steel frameworks, fiberglass, roofing, and siding.
+• Developed regional speciality with steel frameworks, fibreglass, roofing, and siding.

 • Managed reproduction and organization of all project blueprints to ensure ready access to design and working drawings.